How to Develop a High-Impact Succession Plan: A Beginner's Guide

 - What does success look like for your organization?

 The point of this step is to develop SMART goals; specific, measurable, attainable, relevant and time-bound goals.
 Overall, it is important to take the time to plan before doing.
 It is also crucial to identify your audience.
 Understand the development needs of those who may be transitioning roles and take time to consider the needs of your organization.
-Communicate with people who can help and gather as much information as possible.
+Communicate with people who can help and gather as much information as possible and consider assigning a process champion to help ensure overall success of succession planning efforts.

 Consider what daily, weekly and monthly tasks for which the specific employee is responsible to complete.
 Which tasks are the most critical?
 What are the primary skills required?
 Compile the information into a ‘skills balance sheet.’
 A skills balance sheet is like a financial balance sheet, yet instead of tracking money, we track the skills of employees.
 This information will serve as the basis on which to evaluate potential candidates and develop a training plan.